shakes76/PatternFlow/recognition/s4528646-mask-rcnn/README.md

 ## Training

 We use the train, test, validation split provided by the ISIC challenge.
 We are training our model on a subset of 2000 images of skin lesions, and train for 20 epochs.
 Due to memory constraints, we train on a random subset of 100 images of the training data.
 We plot both the training and test loss on each epoch which can be seen in Figure 4.
+The optimizer was chosen to match that from the original paper, namely we use stochastic gradient descent with a learning rate of 0.0025 (the original paper trains with 0.02 and a batch size of 16, our batch size is 2 so we take 1/8 of the learning rate).

 ![Training loss](figures/training-loss.png)